Density of fiberwise orbits in minimal iterated function systems on the circle: Acknowledgments

-We are grateful to Lorenzo J. D\'iaz for his assistance and review of preliminary versions of this paper and Ale Jan Homburg for his comments.
+We are grateful to Lorenzo J. D\'iaz for his assistance and review of preliminary versions of this paper and Ale Jan Homburg and Malicet Dominique for their comments.
 During the preparation of this article the authors were partially supported by the following fellowships: P. G. Barrientos by MTM2011-22956 project (Spain) and CNPq post-doctoral fellowship (Brazil); A. Fakhari by grant from IPM.
 (No. 91370038).
 A. Fakhari and A. Sarizadeh thank ICTP for their hospitality during their visit.